alex05447/minits/design_notes.md

 }
 ```

 User tasks may yield during their exexution (see the yielding section above).
-For example, waiting for a task to finish (`TaskHandle` counter to reach `0`), or an IO operation completion (we also use a `TaskHandle` to poll for completion, but not for resuming).
+For example, waiting for a task to finish (`Handle` counter to reach `0`), or an IO operation completion (we also use a `Handle` to poll for completion, but not for resuming).

 This is the implementation: